 What is Click Teacher Summer Camp?

 Click Teacher Summer Camp is a three-day professional development event where you will learn video production skills and deepen your ability to teach video production in your classroom.
 Whether you are new to video production or want to freshen up your skills, this camp will deepen your ability to teach video production in your classroom.
 You will connect with teachers from around the state who are similarly interested in video production and strengthen relationships for an ongoing community of practice.
-You’ll learn from from Here & Now Anchor Frederica Freyberg, PBS NewsHour Student Reporting Lab Director Elis Estrada and PBS NewsHour Student Reporting Lab Video Editor Victor Fernandez and Wisconsin Public Television producers, engineers and technicians.
-Join us at Wisconsin Public Television in August for the first ever Click Teacher Summer Camp!
+You’ll learn from from Here & Now Anchor Frederica Freyberg, PBS NewsHour Student Reporting Lab Director Elis Estrada and PBS NewsHour Student Reporting Lab Video Editor Victor Fernandez and PBS Wisconsin producers, engineers and technicians.
+Join us at PBS Wisconsin in August for the first ever Click Teacher Summer Camp!

 Who should apply?